Usage-Based vs Subscription Pricing for SaaS

 What is flat-rate pricing in SaaS?

-Can you combine usage-based and subscription pricing?
+Can usage-based pricing and subscription pricing be combined?